ojitha/ojitha.github.io/_drafts/2024-02-03-elastic_tika1.md

 print(handler.toString())
 ```

-> NOTE: In the above code I've commnted where PDF parser can be used if you are using unsearchable PDF files.
+> NOTE: In the above code, I've commented where the PDF parser can be used if you are using unsearchable PDF files.

-if necessary print all the meta data:
+if necessary, print all the meta data:

 ```scala
 for (name <- metadata.names()) println($" ${name} :"+metadata.get(name))